 Search and ranking is a scenario where we want to figure out an order between various items.
 For example suppose that we want to figure out popularity rankings between various breeds of dogs and cats.

-In cases with supervised learning, a set of examples for which the result is already known must be available, and preferably in large quantity.
-However such information can be scarce, or simply unavailable, in many scenarios.
+In cases with supervised learning, a set of examples for which the result is already known must be available.
+Often large quantities of such information is required to get accurate results.
+However such information can be scarce, or simply unavailable.

 Even in such cases there is a wealth of information that can still be learned from the data through machine learning.
 Some example techniques include: